Erdiko/core/README.md

 For a full featured middleware framework see the [full version of Erdiko](https://github.com/arroyo/Erdiko).
 If this is still too much code for you, check out [ToroPHP](http://toroweb.org/)

+Erdiko micro is a work in progress, do not use it quite yet.
+Use the full version of Erdiko for now.
+When Erdiko micro is stable it will become the basis Erdiko (full version).
+If you start with micro and your application grows you can always easily upgrade to Erdiko full.
+Afterall the new version of Erdiko will always be built on top of Erdiko micro.

 ## Installation

 coming soon